 Under certain conditions, this scan can be as important as the others can.
-For example, it may be possible to detect distance and/or closure to another aircraft more easily using unaided vision, especially if the halo caused by the external lights is masking aircraft detail on the NVG image.
+For example, it may be possible to detect distance and/or closure to another aircraft more easily using unaided vision, especially if the halo caused by the external lights masks aircraft details on the NVG image.
 Additionally, there are other times when unaided information can be used in lieu of or can augment NVG and instrument information.